CodeValue/training-genai-workshop-v2/README.md

 ## Step 1: Read And Run the project skeleton
 In this initial step, you will set up the project skeleton to serve as the foundation of your application.
 This step will help you understand the basic structure before we start building the AI-powered system.

-- Clone the repository containing the project skeleton.
+- Clone the repository containing the project skeleton or use GitHub Codespaces.
 - Install all required dependencies for either Python or TypeScript.
 - Run Docker Compose
     - The Docker Compose file is pre-configured to include MongoDB and Qdrant.